esrako/AndroidTwitterAppRedux/README.md

 * [x] Use of ViewHolder pattern and Parcelable to improve app performance
 * [x] Organizing the code through packages and externalizing all string resources into strings.xml
 * [x] Robust error handling, check if internet is available, handle error cases, network failures.
 Show Toast messages in case of mentioned error cases.
-* [x] User can **select "reply" from timeline to respond to a tweet** which takes user to a dialog fragment, and upon posting the reply, user is taken back to home timeline with **new reply tweet visible** in timeline
+* [x] User can **select "reply" from timeline to respond to a tweet** which takes user to a dialog fragment.
+Upon posting the reply, user is taken back to home timeline with **new reply tweet visible** in timeline
 * [x] User can **select "retweet" from detail view or timeline to retweet a tweet** which would result in retweet icon color to turn from grey to green and retweet count to increment in both details page and timeline page for that tweet.
 * [x] User can **select "favorite" from detail view or timeline to favorite a tweet** which would result in favorite icon color to turn from grey to yellow and favorites count to increment in both details page and timeline page for that tweet.
 * [x] User can **select "unfavorite" from detail view or timeline to unfavorite a tweet** which would result in favorite icon color to turn from yellow to grey and favorites count to decrement in both details page and timeline page for that tweet.